-

 Rehearsals kept up daily, and so did the post-rehearsal food!
 One evening, Dr. Chen took us all out to a 22 course Japanese dinner.
 Another night we went for Izakawa, so loud and fun and raucous, with great beer and cool A/C.

-We continued our cultural explorations, going to night markets and shopping for gifts and personal treasures in the retail stores.
+cat chilling on roof by the sea We continued our cultural explorations, going to night markets and shopping for gifts and personal treasures in the retail stores.
 I bought Chinese preschoolers’ calligraphy books and stationery, a dress, toiletries.

 Food is a big part of Taiwan’s culture, a mix of Chinese, Japanese, Thai, and other Asian cuisines.
 Prices are so low and quality is so good, and everything is fresh.